CAN HUMAN DESIGN IDENTIFY YOUR RIGHT CAREER?

 THE QUEST FOR RIGHT VOCATION

-What do you love to do?
-You want to enjoy your work.
+• What do you love to do?
+You want to enjoy your work, so think about activities that make you lose track of time.

-What did you used to love to do, but have essentially forgotten about or given up on because it didn’t work out at the time or simply made no sense?
-Or you didn’t get much support for it?
+What did you once love to do, but have essentially forgotten about or given up on because it didn’t work out at the time or simply made no sense?
+Or did you not receive much support for it?
 Revisit it.
 Re-engage it.
 These things, whatever they are, are yours.
 These are your gifts.
 They are to be used in service to others and for your own continuing development.

 What are you really good at?
 Again, what you’re good at is also what is fun and meaningful for you.